mnemnion/JLpeg.jl/docs/src/index.md

 [`JLpeg`](index.md), being a PEG parser, is a formalization of the classic recursive-descent parsing strategy.
-It includes a mechanism pioneered by [lpeglabel](https://github.com/sqmedeiros/lpeglabel), modestly improved in the implementation, which allows a pattern to throw a specific error when an expected aspect of parsing is violated.
+It includes a mechanism pioneered by [lpeglabel](https://github.com/sqmedeiros/lpeglabel), modestly improved in our implementation, which allows a pattern to throw a specific error when an expected aspect of parsing is violated.